imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

-Similar to before, darker colors indicate higher value (lower loss) and darker colors indicate low value (high loss).
+Similar to before, darker colors indicate higher value (lower loss) and lighter colors indicate low value (high loss).
 The red line indicate the death zone.
 The RL agent wants to go towards the dark regions and thus confidently jump off a cliff to its death.
 In my experiment, the RL approach achieved a 0% success rate and a 68% death rate over 50 evaluation episodes—a disastrous outcome that, if applied to a humanoid robot, could translate to six-figure losses.

 Conclusion